 What you must never forget is that cleaning is occasionally required.
 When dirt gathers on top of it, take a cloth and wipe it off.
 Also, as soon as corrosions appear on the terminals of the battery, handle them by using a wire brush post cleaner.
 By doing this, you extend the lifespan of the product, and you maintain the constant and powerful flow of electricity that the boat needs.

-Without a doubt, charging is the most important maintenance work that you have to do in order to keep it up and running for a long time.
+Without a doubt, charging is the most important maintenance work that you have to do in order to keep the marine battery up and running for a long time.
 First of all, make sure that you respect the recommended number of hours for recharging the specific battery that you choose.
 Also, don’t forget to recharge it immediately, especially if it has been stored separately or the boat hasn’t been used for a long time.

 No matter the type of battery you go with, make sure to occasionally check it for cracks and bulges.
 If these problems do arise, it means that either the alternator of the boat has a problem or the charger is overcharging it.